freia-lab/e3-gersemi/plc/README.txt

 		not operational).
 Change in FC413.

 GERSEMI_PLC_2020_10_16 - KG, Updated initial values of the COMM_PARAM (DB410) data block according to the last settings.
+GERSEMI_PLC_2020_12_01 - KG, Fixed an error in handling the end switches of FV681 (FC405).
+		Added condition for ignoring the Quench_detect signal when the current from the magnet PS is less then a theshold (FC218).
+In this version the threshold is saved in COMM_PARAM (DB410).
+The PS current is sent from HNOSS PLC in Datas_PLC_Horizontal (DB130).
+		Added conditions on current leads temperature sent to the magLPS PLC (FC132).